Trump endorses ‘ERIC’ in Missouri’s Senate primary without specifying which one

 “Honored to have the support of President Trump!
 We will MAGA!”
 Mr Greitens said.

+“Congrats to Eric McElroy,” US Rep Vicky Hartzler, among Republicans vying for the nomination, said in reponse to Mr Trump’s announcement.
+“He’s having a big night.”

-Mr Greitens – a far-right candidate who resigned from office in 2018 following allegations that he sexually assaulted his hairdresser, which he has denied – sought a political comeback with the 2022 race, while leading GOP candidates Schmitt and US Rep Vicky Hartzler have further split the crowded Republican field of more than 20 candidates.
+Mr Greitens – a far-right candidate who resigned from office in 2018 following allegations that he sexually assaulted his hairdresser, which he has denied – sought a political comeback with the 2022 race, while leading GOP candidates Schmitt and Hartzler have further split the crowded Republican field of more than 20 candidates.

 Mr Greitens has also courted further controversy with his 2022 candicacy, airing a campaign ad that depicts him hunting members of his own party, while facing accusations from his ex-wife that he had physically abused her and his children.
 He has also denied those allegations.